cvl-umass/bilinear-cnn/README.md

 3. training the CNN models with second-order democratic aggregation
 4. inverting fine-grained categories with BCNN representations

+The prerequisite can be installed by `pip install -r requirements.txt`.

 Links to the original implementations in Matlab and MatConvNet can be found in the project webpages.
 Please cite the appropriate papers if you find this code